MicrosoftDocs/mixed-reality.es-ES/mixed-reality-docs/mr-azure-303.md

     ```csharp
         /// <summary>
-        /// Determines which obejct reference is the target GameObject by providing its name
+        /// Determines which object reference is the target GameObject by providing its name
         /// </summary>
         private GameObject FindTarget(string name)
         {